Team846/sbt-frc/README.md

 # sbt-frc
-Build your FIRST Robotics Competition robot code with [SBT](http://www.scala-sbt.org/)!
+Build, package, and deploy your FIRST Robotics Competition robot code with [SBT](http://www.scala-sbt.org/)!

 ## Features
++ Languages!
+Write your robot code with Java and Scala!
 + Dependency Management!
 Use Maven/Ivy repositories to grab dependencies from across the internet!
 + IDEs!
   + IntelliJ (with the Scala plugin)